INSTAGRAM INFLUENCER | DM REAL ESTATE

-Calgary has the least traffic congestion and lowest commute time of major cities in Canada and is ranked 122nd out of 176 global cities (1st place being the worst commute), by Tom Tom Traffic Index, 2015.
+Calgary has the least traffic congestion and lowest commute time of major cities in Canada, by INRIX 2017 Global Traffic Scorecard.
 People choose to get themselves around Calgary in all manner of ways: take your pick in terms of what’s right for you.

 Some live close to work and are able to walk or bike on the city’s extensive paved pathways.
 Some make use of an efficient public transportation system that includes buses and light-rail trains.
 Some drive around the town’s network of highways and roads in their own vehicles.

 The city is spread out – it covers more than 848 square kilometres – so moving people and goods from one point to another takes every inch of Calgary’s vast integrated network of roads, CTrains, buses, pathways, and bridges.

 The city’s public transportation system features a combination of light rail transit (the CTrain), regular and low-floor buses, community shuttles buses and a shared ride, door-to-door transportation service for Calgarians with disabilities (Access Calgary).

 Adult transit fares are $3.50 per trip and monthly passes and low income passes are available.
 Lower priced youth fare is available and children younger than six get to ride for free.

 The system is well used: surveys show that 50 per cent of Calgary’s downtown workforce commutes by Calgary Transit every day.
 Calgary Transit strives to provide service within 400 metres -- a short walk -- of all residences and places of employment.